 - Quite loud

-This blender is for those who prefer to spend less but use a little more effort when roasting.
-It is a fluid bed roaster, which makes easy to operate.
-While it looks a little like an air-popping machine, this unit was designed to roast coffee beans.
+This machine is for those who prefer to spend less but use a little more effort when roasting.
+It is a fluid bed roasting machine, which makes it easy to operate.
+While it looks a little like an air-popping machine, this unit was designed to roast green beans.

-FreshRoast SR500 can handle up to four ounces at a go, so it is not meant for heavy roasting.
+FreshRoast SR540 can handle up to four ounces at a go, so it is not meant for heavy roasting.

 - Adjustable controls